Sacramento Astronomy at Blue Canyon Star Parties

 “Wilma, people saw me running after you.
 They’ll be curious.
 What if they follow us here and see us?”

 Ed kept thinking about his expensive telescope.
-What if somebody put their hands on it, stole an eyepiece or something?
+What if somebody put their hands on it—stole an eyepiece or something?
 Then, eventually, Ed stopped resisting and went with the flow.
-When his wife was like this, there wasn't much else he could do.
+When his wife was like this, there wasn’t much else he could do about it.

-If you are interested in the Sacramento Valley Astronomical Society and its star parties at Blue Canyon, check out the website at http://www.svas.org/
+If you have any more interest in the Sacramento Valley Astronomical Society, check out their website at www.svas.org